What type of content do you primarily create?

 What is the rule of thirds in filming interviews?

-The rule of thirds is helpful in knowing how to frame the interviewee when filming an interview.
+The rule of thirds is particularly helpful when framing the interviewee in documentary or interview footage.
 For off-camera interviews, frame the person talking with their eyeline at one of the top third nodes looking toward the opposite node.
+This gives a natural, professional look while providing 'looking room' in the direction they're facing.

 Why might you break the rule of thirds in film?